crweiner/hacktoberfest-swag-list/docs/index.md

 This site and [GitHub repo](https://github.com/crweiner/hacktoberfest-swag-list) are here to showcase all of the amazing companies that go above and beyond by offering their own swag for the holiday. **The goal of this project is to connect contributors to open-source projects that they might not have heard about before and drive traffic towards organizations that celebrate Hacktoberfest and can use a little more help.**

 ### This website/repo is not about collecting all of the swag you can.
-It is about the _open-source community_ and highlighting organizations that purposely want to drive traffic to their projects during Hacktoberfest by offering unique swag.
+It is about the _open-source community_ and highlighting organizations that purposely want to drive traffic to their projects during Hacktoberfest by offering unique swag

-### Swag is an added benefit of helping out these awesome organizations, not the reason for you to contribute in the first place!
+### Swag is an added benefit of helping out these awesome organizations, not the reason for you to contribute in the first place

 Participating in Hacktoberfest requires following the [official values](https://hacktoberfest.com/participation/#values), including [**not spamming** the participating companies](https://hacktoberfest.com/participation/#spam).